Effective dynamics of qubit networks via phase-covariant quantum ensembles: Introduction

 These relations imply that (i) no energy builds up within interactions and (ii) the initial environment state is a Gibbs state with respect to $H_{\rm E}$, and plays the role of a classical reservoir in the case that the reduced dynamics is Markovian.
 But, these maps are generically non-Markovian, allowing much richer dynamics \cite{Chruscinski:2022}.

 By choosing Hamiltonians for $N$ coupled spins with initial states that obey the conditions above, we can construct ensembles of open-system evolution where each member of the ensemble is a phase-covariant map for a single spin degree of freedom.
+Without translation symmetry for example, the full set of maps is time-consuming to derive for large $N$, as each 1-qubit dynamical map needs to be computed explicitly.
+Leveraging symmetries, such as translation symmetry, we are able to compute all 1-qubit dynamical maps through a single computation, thus allowing computation of the network average.

-Except in special cases, the full set of maps is time-consuming to derive for large $N$.
-However, we can take a useful limit that effectively averages over the oscillatory behavior associated with the finite system size.
-We will find that in useful cases this average map provides a stationary channel that depends only on the initial state and the symmetries of the interaction terms in the Hamiltonian.
+We find that certain averaged dynamical maps provide a notion of stationary channels that depends only on the network initial state and the symmetries of the interaction terms in the Hamiltonian.
 To construct these channels from example systems, we first average over the set of individual dynamical maps at fixed time $t$ associated with the evolution of the $i$th subsystem, $\Lambda_i(t')$, and then take the limit of a long time-average:

+For any finite $N$, the order in which these limits are taken is immaterial, the same result is obtained in either case.
+However, this may not hold for the case with infinitely many spins.
+In that case one must prove that the summation over the dynamical maps converges absolutely with respect to some appropriately defined norm (Fubini's Theorem).
+While such a result seems plausible, a proof lies beyond the scope of this paper.
+Regardless, we find a physical motivation to take the averages in the order given in Eq.(\ref{eq:LamdaTensembleAve}), discussed in further in Section 4.

 In useful cases, the limit of the long-time and ensemble averaged map will be a time-independent channel.
 Furthermore, for disordered Hamiltonians, $\overline{\Lambda}_{N}(t)$ (and the map averaged over the $N$ sub-systems at any time) may be phase-covariant even when individual maps are not.
 This is most directly seen by working with the distribution of map parameters, inherited from the Hamiltonian disorder, over the $N$ sub-systems.
 Then $\overline{\Lambda}^{\infty}_{N}$ may again be a time-independent, phase-covariant channel.
 We will demonstrate these points with specific examples below.